christina-mifsud/GitExampleRecipes/mug-brownie.md

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!

+My grandma's favourite recipe - one of the first ones she ever taught me!

 What you need
 =============